Credo High School: Curriculum and Classes

 Credo’s rigorous college prep curriculum exceeds University of California “a-g” admission standards and includes a wide range of specialty subjects, including environmental education, world languages (Spanish or Mandarin), visual and practical arts, theater, music, social emotional learning, physical education and movement, farming, and four years of sustainability.
 In recognition of the high quality of the school’s academic program, Sonoma State University has guaranteed admission to Credo graduates with a 3.0 GPA or higher.
 Credo is accredited by the Western Association of Schools and Colleges.

 Credo has four periods a day.
 Odd number periods (1,3,5,7) are on Tuesdays and Thursdays.
 Even number periods (2,4,6,8) are on Wednesdays and Fridays.
 Mondays alternate between the Even and Odd schedules each week.
-The school offers four music classes, and over the four years, more than 20 art classes, including blacksmithing and blind woodturning.
+The school offers four music classes, and over the four years, more than 20 art classes, including blacksmithing, pottery, and blind woodturning.

 Credo uses the block system, where students focus one subject intensively for four weeks.
 Through this, every student takes physics, chemistry, biology, and earth science each year and is able to build a deep comprehension of the subjects by graduation.
 All types of history are also included as morning blocks, as well as ongoing track classes.
 Math is taught five days a week and World Language is taught four days a week.

 Sports and Extracurricular Activities

 Credo High School is a member of the NCS CIF sports league, NCL II.

 The NCL II league involves other small schools in the surrounding counties.
-Credo offers a range of athletics and extra-curricular activities, including boys and girls soccer and basketball, girls volleyball, boys baseball, girls softball, and co-ed golf.
+Credo offers a range of athletics and extra-curricular activities, including boys and girls soccer and basketball, track and field, girls volleyball, boys baseball, girls softball, and co-ed golf.
 Weekly intramurals, a robust student council, and a variety of student-driven clubs are a rich part of student life.